Skip to content

 Common Pitfall: Complacency and tool sprawl without retirement

-Characteristics: <50 engineers, legacy/basic infrastructure, resource constraints, critical decision point
+Characteristics: Task-scoped automation (small reach), legacy/basic infrastructure, resource constraints, critical decision point (headcount a legacy proxy, historically <50 engineers)

 Strategy: Choose intentional simplicity OR prepare for growth (two distinct paths)

-Common Pitfall: Accidental drift to Challenger (complexity without readiness)
+Common Pitfall: Accidental drift to Mass (reach without readiness)

-Characteristics: 100+ engineers, legacy systems at scale, manual processes, transformation imperative
+Characteristics: Broad standing authority across the estate (large reach), legacy systems at scale, manual processes, transformation imperative (headcount a legacy proxy, historically 100+ engineers)

 Strategy: Stabilize first, hybrid approach (modern for new, pragmatic for legacy), realistic 3-5 year timeline